jeroenooms/opencpu-pages/_posts/2015-03-31-jsonlite-release-0-9-15.md

 }
 {% endhighlight %}

 However be aware that the RJSONIO defaults can sometimes result in unexpected behavior and odd edge cases (which is why jsonlite was created in the first place).
-Therefore it is still highly recommend to switch to the jsonlite defaults when possible (see jsonlite [paper](http://arxiv.org/abs/1403.2805).
+Therefore it is still recommended to switch to the jsonlite defaults when possible (see jsonlite [paper](http://arxiv.org/abs/1403.2805) for a discussion on the mapping).
 One exception is perhaps the `auto_unbox` argument, which many people seem to prefer to `TRUE` for encoding relatively simple static data structures.

 ## Memory usage